DART-Lab-LLUI/python-gaitalytics/docs/usage/data_loading.rst

 ..

 The configuration file is structured in two parts.
-The mapping section and the anlysis section.
+The mapping section and the anlaysis section.

 .. _Config Mapping: